fyodor-org-uk/fyodor/user-guide/introduction/index.md

 #Fyodor User Guide - Introduction#

-Fyodor is built on 3 main concepts

-- Generators
-- the RDG class
-- Ranges
+This chapter is a quick introduction to the basics of Fyodor.

 ##Generators##
 Random data is created by generators, in Fyodor these are objects implementing the `Generator` interface: